wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 ## A Hierarchy
 The hierarchy from the most fundamental mathematical concepts (universal superset) to fields, spaces, categories, etc., is structured by increasing levels of complexity and structure.
 	Each subsequent level derives its elements and properties from the more fundamental levels, creating a layered approach to mathematical concepts.
-## Constraint as the Foundational Notion
+## Change/Differentiation Through Constraint as the Foundational Notion
+Change is differentiation.
+	The initial change is that from the undifferentiated, absolute to the first duality or relational existence of two interdependent states.
+		The states being most simply "**is**" and "**is not**", that is "**equality**" and "**inequality**".
+			Which through the notion of value expressed as quantity which is expresses as numbers, can be described as $\LARGE 1$ and $\LARGE 0$.

 Constraints are the building blocks for defining sets, and they are formulated using the fundamental concepts of **logic**.
 	Constraints specify the conditions under which elements are included in a set or satisfy a definition.
 		Constraints often involve equations (statements of equality) that elements must satisfy.
 			In logic, predicates and conditions involve equality to express precise relationships.
-#### Equality (and thus Inequality) as the Most Fundamental Notion $\LARGE (=)$
+### Equality (and thus Inequality) as the Most Fundamental Notion $\LARGE (=)$
 **Equality is indeed a foundational notion in mathematics and logic**.
+	Which defines a state of being.

+**In foundational mathematics, equality is considered a primitive notion**, meaning it is not defined in terms of other concepts but is accepted as a basic building block.
+	It signifies that two expressions represent the same object or have the same value.
+#### Equality/Inequality Establish a State of Being
+This **state of being** is Interdependent with its corresponding state of what it is not.
+	I.e. This **state of being** is implicitly and necessarily defined relative to a **state of not being.**

+Equality establishes the identity between objects.
+When we say $a=b$, we assert that $a$ and $b$ are the same in all relevant aspects.
+##### Interdependent State of Being/Not Being Express an Identity
+These interdependent States of Being/Not Being are what produce Identity.
+	That is a distinct entity, i.e. the differentiation between entities (i.e. states of being).
+###### Identity as a Relational Structure
+A Relational Structure is the Higher Level Structure composed of a relationship between Lower Level Components (i.e. entities/identities/states of being/not being).
+	They can be seen as a level in a hierarchy that facilitate or support further relational structures to be composed of and thus built "upon".

-**Establishes Identity**: Definitions require stating what an object is, which inherently involves equality.
+Definitions require stating what an object is, which inherently involves equality.
 	When we define something "as" something else, we are essentially stating that the two are equal in some sense; we are establishing an identity between them based on certain properties or criteria.
 		**Equality** is a **fundamental structure** in all mathematical sets and structured sets.
 			For something to be defined as "something", its definition exists in relation to what that "something" is "not".
 				Absolute vs. Relational.

-**In foundational mathematics, equality is considered a primitive notion**, meaning it is not defined in terms of other concepts but is accepted as a basic building block.

-**Equality ($=$)** is one of the most basic and primitive notions in mathematics and logic.
-It signifies that two expressions represent the same object or have the same value.

-- **Identity**: Equality establishes the identity between objects.
-When we say a=ba = ba=b, we assert that aaa and bbb are the same in all relevant aspects.
+###### Indiscernibility of Identicals

-- **Indiscernibility of Identicals**: If two objects are equal, then any property of one is a property of the other.
+If two objects are equal, then any property of one is a property of the other.
 ##### Fundamental Role
 Essential for defining the identity of elements, operations, and satisfying axioms.
 ##### Set Membership